CactiLab/SoK-Cortex-M/README.md

 # SoK: Where’s the “up”?!
 A Comprehensive (bottom-up) Study on the Security of Arm Cortex-M Systems

-The results of this project were published in the paper entitled "<a href="[https://cactilab.github.io/assets/pdf/byotee2024.pdf](https://cactilab.github.io/assets/pdf/tan2024sok.pdf)">SoK: Where’s the “up”?!
-A Comprehensive (bottom-up) Study on the Security of Arm Cortex-M Systems</a>" in the USENIX WOOT Conference on Offensive Technologies 2024.
+The results of this project were published in the paper entitled [SoK: Where’s the “up”?!
+A Comprehensive (bottom-up) Study on the Security of Arm Cortex-M Systems](https://cactilab.github.io/assets/pdf/tan2024sok.pdf) in the USENIX WOOT Conference on Offensive Technologies 2024.
 If you want to cite our paper in your work, please use the following BibTeX entry.

 ```
 @inproceedings{tan24sok,